Egypt: Heritage and Development in the Arab World

 Professor Rochelle Davis

-Professor Rochelle Davis will guide you through the course.
-Her teaching interests span Arab society and culture, cultural heritage and conflict, and the experiences of refugees, migrants and immigrants within and beyond the Arab world.
+Dr. Davis’ teaching interests span Arab society and culture, cultural heritage and conflict, and the experiences of refugees within and beyond the Arab world.
 She utilizes a variety of texts and media in her classroom, exposing you to a diverse array of materials—both primary and secondary—related to the Arab world.
-Her syllabi feature ethnographies, autobiographies, scholarly books and articles from multiple disciplines, blogs, cartoons, films, novels, poetry, and media, ensuring a rich and engaging learning experience.
+Her published research focuses on Palestine, Syria, and Iraq, although she lived in Egypt for three years and loves it.